carpentries/instructor-training/_episodes/18-management.md

 Here are some strategies Carpentries
 Instructors have generated to deal with this issue:

-*   When planning a workshop, be sure that **advertisements communicate its level clearly** by describing not only the topics (e.g. plotting in R), but also the specific skills and tasks (i.e. the learning objectives).
+*   Be sure that workshop **advertisements communicate its level clearly** by describing not only the topics (e.g. plotting in R), but also the specific skills and tasks (i.e. the learning objectives).
     If advanced learners do sign up anyway (and they may!), this will be an informed choice.
-*   When preparing your exercises, consider creating **"beginner" and "advanced" options**.
+*   Consider creating **"beginner" and "advanced" options** for exercises.
     Learners who finish the "beginner" exercise can then challenge themselves with a next step.
-*   During class, **encourage learners to help people** next to them when they feel comfortable doing so.
+*   During class, **encourage learners to help others** nearby when they feel comfortable doing so.
     Teaching is a great way to level up learning (one of many reasons why Carpentries Instructors choose to teach!).
-    Note that you may need an icebreaker before your learners will take this advice.
+    Note that you will need an icebreaker before most learners will take this advice.
-*   **Do not let advanced learners carry the conversation** in class, no matter how interesting it may be.
-This can alienate novices and consumes valuable class time.
+*   **Do not let advanced learners carry the conversation** during class, no matter how interesting it may be.
+This can alienate novices and consumes precious time.
 Advanced questions and comments can be politely reserved for breaks, addressed individually by helpers or the co-Instructor, or typed in the Etherpad for present or future follow-up.
-*   The helpers and the Instructor who is not teaching the particular episode should **be vigilant for learners who are falling behind** and intervene early so that they do not become frustrated and give up.
+*   The helpers and non-teaching co-Instructor(s)
+    should **be vigilant for learners who are falling behind** and intervene early
+    so that they do not become frustrated and give up.
 Frequent reminders